The last few years have seen intense, rapid changes in software engineering employment and hiring. Drivers of this change include:

 2. Augmented and virtual reality will spread.

 According to Mike Bechtel, Chief Futurist at Deloitte Consulting, tens of billions of venture capital dollars were invested in AR and VR in 2022.
-And analysts estimate a $800 billion market by 2024.
+Analysts estimate a $800 billion market by 2024.

 Some companies are already using VR for training, especially in dangerous tasks, where practice in simulations is safer than practice in the field.
 Forbes’s Bernard Marr points out that consulting giant Accenture employs a metaverse environment called the Nth Floor, featuring replicas of Accenture offices, where employees can carry out work tasks without needing to travel or commute to a physical office.